A Meaningful Life is one spent building Worthwhile projects by a Right Plan that leads to a sustainable society.

 The Right Plan is the one whose ends, means, practical thinking and purposeful action result in a Good Life.
 A life full of things you need – and not necessarily a life full of everything you want.
 With a little luck, goods in body and soul, and by making a habit of good choices that reflect moral virtues of temperance, courage, and justice, a Good Life should be sought and found.

-Aristotle called the American Dream a “Good Life” 2500-years ago.
-A “Meaningful Life”, he explained, was one spent building Worthwhile projects by a Right Plan that brought about Good Lives in a sustainable society.
+History records great events in time, just as Philosophy chronicles great thinking in time.
+Aristotle called the American Dream a “Good Life” 2500-years ago, and then he went on to explain that a “Meaningful Life” was one spent building worthwhile projects by a Right Plan that brought about Good Lives in a sustainable society.

-CAMPUS companies target 70% of a GDP’s commodity marketplace, they build 600 jobs Year-1, and they share resources across all companies, and other CAMPUSes, as needed to reduce a typical robotics company Return-on-Investment (ROI) – from a typical 5-year time-frame, down to just 20-months.
+CAMPUS companies target 70% of a GDP’s commodity markets, they build 600 jobs Year-1, and they share resources across companies, industries, and other CAMPUSes in other nations, as needed to reduce risk and a typical robotics-company Return-on-Investment (ROI) – from a typical 7-year time-frame, down to just 20-months in many cases.

 Individual Worthwhile Ventures CAMPUSes create flexible Private Equity offerings with 20% annual average sustainable gains and a 20-month ROI – which is based on solid 20-30%-profit operating revenues and a Smart Revenue Ramp-up SRR Risk Mitigation Strategy.
-The milestone of >$20M EBITDA is reached in early Year-2 and Maximum Cumulative Cash flow should rarely exceed $66M.
+The milestone of >$20M EBITDA is reached in early Year-2.

-Our returns and gains estimates assume that none of our most successful hi-tech companies will reach IPO (Initial Public Offerings) before Year-5, however, this might be a pessimistic estimate as the Robotic and Autonomous Delivery Private Equity and IPO marketplaces are trending – which means that our Patents and IP may attract public interest.
+Our returns and gains estimates assume that no of our companies will reach IPO (Initial Public Offerings) before Year-5.
+This might be a pessimistic estimate, however, as the Robotic and Autonomous Delivery Private Equity and IPO marketplaces are trending – which means that our Patents and IP may attract public interest sooner.

 Normal capitalization planning permits us to miss cash-flow targets almost four-times without impacting our 20% annual Gains estimates.
 It should also be noted that i) our management team have a track record that hasn’t missed targets in $2-billion annual technology delivery organizations for 20-years; and ii) none of our industry sectors have failed to produce multi-billion-dollar valuation-companies.
 If any one of Worthwhile CAMPUS companies reach a two-billion-dollar capitalization within five years, our 20% annual gains estimates multiply three-times.